Purdue vs. Northwestern NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Boilermakers have been favored by 11 points or more two times this season and covered the spread in one of them.

-- When Purdue records more than 26.9 points, it is 4-1 against the spread and 4-1 overall.
+- Purdue is 4-1 against the spread and 4-1 overall this season when the team scores more than 26.9 points.

-- In games that Purdue picks up more than 422.2 yards, the team is 3-2 against the spread and 3-2 overall.
+- Purdue is 3-2 against the spread and 3-2 overall when the team piles up over 422.2 yards.

 - The Boilermakers have 15 giveaways this season, while the Wildcats have 15 takeaways .